polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     > **Note:** The installation might take between 6-8 hours.
 Monitor the PowerShell session where the script is running to determine when it completes.

-### Task 3: Download and Run the Azure Stack Hub Configurator Script
+### Task 3: Download and run the Azure Stack Hub Configurator Script

 In this task you will execute a script that will configure install and configure Azure Stack Hub with PowerShell modules and tools as well as SQL, App Service, and MySQL Resource Providers.

 1. From within the **AzSHost-1** virtual machine launch a Windows PowerShell console as Administrator.

-1. From the Administrator: Windows PowerShell window, create a folder named **C:\\AzSPoc** and set it as the current directory by running the following:
+2. From the Administrator: Windows PowerShell window, create a folder named **C:\\AzSPoc** and set it as the current directory by running the following:

     ```powershell
     New-Item -ItemType Directory -Force -Path 'C:\AzSPoC'
     Set-Location 'C:\AzSPoC'
     ```

-1. From the Administrator: Windows PowerShell window, download the Azure Stack Hub Configuration script by running:
+3. From the Administrator: Windows PowerShell window, download the Azure Stack Hub Configuration script by running:

     ```powershell
     [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
     Invoke-Webrequest https://raw.githubusercontent.com/mattmcspirit/azurestack/AzureStack-VM-PoC/deployment/AzSPoC.ps1 -UseBasicParsing -OutFile AzSPoC.ps1
     ```

-1. From the Administrator: Windows PowerShell window, download the Windows 2019 Evaluation ISO for the Azure Stack Hub VMs by running the following:
+4. From the Administrator: Windows PowerShell window, download the Windows 2019 Evaluation ISO for the Azure Stack Hub VMs by running the following:

     ```powershell
     $ProgressPreference = "SilentlyContinue"
     wget https://software-download.microsoft.com/download/pr/17763.253.190108-0006.rs5_release_svc_refresh_SERVER_EVAL_x64FRE_en-us.iso -UseBasicParsing -OutFile D:\WS2019EVALISO.iso
     ```

-1. From the Administrator: Windows PowerShell window, download the Windows 2016 Evaluation ISO for the Azure Stack Hub VMs by running the following:
+5. From the Administrator: Windows PowerShell window, download the Windows 2016 Evaluation ISO for the Azure Stack Hub VMs by running the following:

     ```powershell
     wget http://download.microsoft.com/download/1/4/9/149D5452-9B29-4274-B6B3-5361DBDA30BC/14393.0.161119-1705.RS1_REFRESH_SERVER_EVAL_X64FRE_EN-US.ISO -UseBasicParsing -OutFile D:\WS2016EVALISO.iso
     ```

-1. From the Administrator: Windows PowerShell window, create a folder named **D:\\ASDKfiles** by running the following:
+6. From the Administrator: Windows PowerShell window, create a folder named **D:\\ASDKfiles** by running the following:

     ```powershell
     New-Item -ItemType Directory -Force -Path 'D:\ASDKfiles'
     ```

-1. From the Administrator: Windows PowerShell window, execute the script to configure the Azure SDK (ensure you replace the placeholder values, where `[azure-admin-upn]` and `[azure-admin-password]` designate the user name and password of the account with the Owner role in the Azure subscription you are using in this lab and the Global Administrator role in the Azure AD tenant associated with that subscription, `[tenant]` is the name of the Azure AD tenant associated with the Azure subscription you are using in this lab, and `[subscription-id]` is the identifier of that subscription):
+7. From the Administrator: Windows PowerShell window, execute the script to configure the Azure SDK (ensure you replace the placeholder values, where `[azure-admin-upn]` and `[azure-admin-password]` designate the user name and password of the account with the Owner role in the Azure subscription you are using in this lab and the Global Administrator role in the Azure AD tenant associated with that subscription, `[tenant]` is the name of the Azure AD tenant associated with the Azure subscription you are using in this lab, and `[subscription-id]` is the identifier of that subscription):

     ```powershell
     .\AzSPoC.ps1 -azureDirectoryTenantName '[tenant].onmicrosoft.com' -authenticationType AzureAD `